Innovation is great, but show me the impact.

 Supported by the Gates Foundation, Salient is coordinating impact evaluations of four leading tech-driven innovations in African health supply chains.
 Our goal is to rapidly generate evidence of the impact of these innovations on the availability, accessibility, affordability, and quality of health commodities in Africa, to inform larger-scale partnerships between donors and global health institutions, and leading innovators.

-The output of this project will be four action-oriented impact evaluation reports which we will disseminate to public health purchasers, innovators, and the broader public health community by 2026.
-We have selected the first two evaluation studies, informed by demand for evidence from governments and global health institutions, and will commence data collection by October 2024.
+The output of this project will be action-oriented impact evaluation reports which we will disseminate to public health purchasers, innovators, and the broader public health community.

 Stay tuned for findings!